azavtyr/notes/docs/miscellaneous/github-markdown-alert.md

+# Using Alerts in GitHub Flavored Markdown (GFM) for Enhanced Documentation

 I've recently discovered that GFM (also Obsidian and MkDocs) supports alerts which are a Markdown extension that you can use to emphasize important information.

 ```md